softindex/datakernel/examples/bytebuf/README.md

 3. [ByteBuf Queue Example](https://github.com/softindex/datakernel/tree/master/examples/bytebuf/src/main/java/io/datakernel/examples/ByteBufQueueExample.java) -
 shows how queues of ByteBufs are created and processed.

-To run the examples, you should execute these three lines in the console in appropriate folder:
+To run the examples in console, you should execute these three lines in appropriate folder:
 ```
 $ git clone https://github.com/softindex/datakernel.git
 $ cd datakernel